Panelists discuss the links between democratic governance and global health.

 BOLLYKY: Great.
 Tom.

 CAROTHERS: Regarding your second question, I’d be curious—Alicia’s here.
 She asked a question before.
 She had the long experience at the MCC of—I think when the MCC was created we hoped that that approach, kind of positive conditionality, if you will, giving more for doing better, would spread in the international aid community, because it can become exponentially more effective if it’s not just the United States with a relatively modest MCC budget doing it, but a joined-up approach, in which many do.
 And that’s part of the problem of the development community not working effectively often as the community, by not being able to do that.
 I just—both on the experience of positive conditionality on whether and why it has become an approach that others have joined.
 And she would be better to answer than me.
 So maybe she can be handed the microphone at some point.

 BOLLYKY: Great.
 Well, I will let her volunteer for that role.
-But I am going to turn it over to the questions.
-So either on MCC in particular or to broader questions for the audience, if you’ll raise your hands I will—I will call on you on democracy and health.
+But I am going to turn it over to the audience for questions.
+So either on MCC in particular or to broader questions on democracy and health, if you’ll raise your hands I will call on you.